eklem/onetimepadjs/README.md

 Table + regular expression for different languages.
 Most used letters differs from language to language.
 To be able to keep the plaincode short and thus needing shorter one-time-pads, the five most used letters are assigned to 0-5 in plaincode.
 Numbers starts with the digit `9` and consists of 3 digits.

 The table is used for converting letters, digits and emojis to plaincode and the other way around.
-The regular expression is to split up a plaincode-string into an array of plaincodes so that you it can use the conversion table to get a plaincode-string to a text-string (text, numbers and emojis).
+There are two regular expressions for each language.
+One is to split up text strings containing text, numbers and emojis into single letters, digits and emojis.
+The other one is to split up a plaincode-string into an array of plaincodes so that you it can use the conversion table to get a plaincode-string to a text-string (text, numbers and emojis).

 #### eng